deobald/notes/Crux- Capture The Truth.md

 - [ ] Are there any CS proofs to this effect? -sd

 - "What is true?" dimension: https://www.youtube.com/watch?v=ua4QMFQATco&t=299s (CGP Grey)
+- csatt: p73 “classic style is not reflexive style”

 - truth in: time, data, form, code